Preprints on Authorea with the Under Review service

 Revised Manuscripts

 At present authors can only opt to transfer their manuscript and deposit it as a preprint at the point of initial submission to a journal.
 We are unable to have revised manuscripts automatically imported by Authorea from the journal editorial system.
-Preprints posted on Authorea through the Under Review service can be revised at any time prior to being accepted for publication.
-The submitting author can update their preprint directly by logging into their Authorea account and clicking the Edit button.
+Preprints posted on Authorea through the Under Review service cannot be revised until a final decision has been made on the journal submission.
+The submitting author can then update their preprint directly by logging into their Authorea account and clicking the Edit button.
 Find out more about updating preprints.

 What license is assigned to my preprint?